cc-archive/vue-vocabulary/src/tokens/README.md

 &nbsp;

-Design tokens are the atoms of the system.
+.
 They are used instead of hardcoded values to ensure a better consistency across platforms.

 A token is the equivalent of a constant, that Theo, a token management and